eBPFDevSecTools/opened/README.md

 NOTE:  **example is given in run2.sh**.

 ### Phase II
 1. Open the func.out file and remove the duplicate function and struct definitions.
-A cleaned **func.out.cleaned is shown in asset folder**.
 This will output an annotated function call graph in a file named func.out.
 Note that func.out may have duplicate function defintions.
 We expect the developer to disambiguate and identify the required set of functions to be extracted in Phase II.

 ### Phase III: Extracting Required Code
 2. Run the function extractor to extract and dump required functions and map definitions.